 All family, work, and financial obligations need to be taken care of before entering rehab.
 This may include setting up appropriate care for your children if you’re a parent or informing your employer that you will be missing a few weeks of work.
 It’s natural to feel hesitant about telling others the reason why you are going to rehab or that you’re going at all, but it is important to have open communication with those around you regarding your current condition.
 Gaining support from employers and family members to enter rehab is a critical component in gaining the courage to stick with a drastic lifestyle change.

 Parents going into rehab have a number of child care options available.
 The best choice is someone that the child or children already know and feel safe with, such as a significant other, relative, or close friend.
 However, if that is not an option, some treatment facilities provide child care services to their clients or allow the children to stay with their parents in rehab.
 If you’re worried about care for pets, ask a loved one to look after them or seek out boarding facilities and listings for local pet sitting options.
 Additionally, make sure to set up automatic payments for any bills that will need to be paid while you’re in rehab.
-If you are a working professional, it’s important to know that you are entitled to up to 12 weeks of medical leave under the Family and Medical Leave Act.
+If you are a working professional, it’s important to know that you are entitled to up to 12 weeks of medical leave under the Family and Medical Leave Act if you have worked at your job for at least 1 year.
+Some companies provides additional time as well.
 Unfulfilled obligations can be a distraction when undergoing treatment, so knowing that your loved ones and job will be protected during your stay in rehab is vital to a successful recovery.

 The key to packing for rehab is to make sure that you pack light and smart for the duration of your stay.
 Some of the essential items that should be on every person’s packing list include: